johannesippen/johannesippen.com/_posts/2017-08-03-ikea-principle.md

 German online-carpenter Holzconnection will send you wood samples for free – no strings attached.
 While this helps you to ease your decision for which wood you want your new shelf to be built in, it also gives you a sensational experience.
 It also increases the likelihood of you using their service.

-But not everyone can send out free samples: Mister Spex, an online shop for glasses, let's you try on their products through the webcam.
+But not everyone can send out free samples: Mister Spex, an online shop for glasses, lets you try on their products through the webcam.
 While this experience is often more funny than helpful, it gives you a feeling of how it might be – and helps you build a connection to your new frames.

 ## Phase 6: Make Yourself Hackable

-Now here’s my favourite part: right before the cashiers, there's the area where all the very cheap products are, and/or the ones with little defects – for much less than the original price.
+Now here’s my favorite part: right before the cashiers, there's the area where all the very cheap products are, and/or the ones with little defects – for much less than the original price.
 The importance here is not the actual savings, but the fact that you can save something, the fact that you can "trick" the shop.

 {% image /img/blog/web-fatale-creative-morning.019.jpeg %}